Thursday, October 12, 2017

 In the next few blog posts, I will introduce a dataset of more than 1 million galaxies and I will show how easy it is to use this dataset to test cosmological models using Python.
 This tutorial is intended for non-experts or anybody who wants to get their hands on a very exciting dataset.
 If you are looking for an interesting Python project, look no further.

 First, we need to download the data.
-We are going to use the dataset produced by the Baryon Oscillation Spectroscopic Survey (BOSS) collaboration which represents the largest dataset of its kind to date.
+We are going to use the dataset produced by the Baryon Oscillation Spectroscopic Survey (BOSS) collaboration, which represents the largest dataset of its kind to date.
 You can download all necessary data with the following 2 wget commands, just provide the destination path at the end.
-This will download a bit less than 3Gb of zipped data which turns into 8Gb after you unzip it.
+This will download a bit less than 3Gb of zipped data, which turns into 8Gb after you unzip it.

 wget -N https://data.sdss.org/sas/dr12/boss/lss/galaxy_DR12v5_CMASSLOWZTOT_North.fits.gz -P path/to/folder/